isabella232/journeys.en/help/using/about/user-interface.md

 # User interface {#concept_rcq_lqt_52b}

+>[!CONTEXTUALHELP]
+>id="jo_home"
+>title="About Journey list"
+>abstract="The journey list allows you to view all your journeys at once, see their status and perform basic actions.
+You can duplicate, stop or delete your journeys.
+Depending on the journey, certain actions might not be available.
+For example, you can't stop or delete a stopped journey.
+You can also use the search bar to search for a journey."
+>additional-url="https://images-tv.adobe.com/mpcv3/38af62cb-9390-4bc0-a576-d336849adb97_1574809570.1920x1080at3000_h264.mp4" text="Watch demo video"

 >[!NOTE]
 >
 >To get the best out of Journey Orchestration, we recommend using Chrome as your Internet browser.